 - Deceased Fall-Guy Gambit: Col. Moore's suicide is staged so he can be used as the fall guy.

 - Lying to the Perp: When questioning a suspect of the gang-rape, Sunhill pulls out a pair of women's underwear in an evidence bag and leads him to believe that they're Captain Campbell's DNA-evidence-filled underwear from the night of the assault.
-He promptly starts talking about how he tried to stop the murder, and reveals the identities of the other men involved.
+He promptly starts talking about how he tried to stop the rape, and reveals the identities of the other men involved.

-- Love Makes You Evil: Kent fell in love with Elisabeth after she slept with him repeatedly, explaining that he "just wanted to be with her forever."
+- Love Makes You Evil: Kent fell in love with Elizabeth after she slept with him repeatedly, explaining that he "just wanted to be with her forever."
 He kills her when she rejects him, because as Sunhill explains she was too emotionally damaged to love anybody.

 - Motive Rant: The killer doesn't give his until he's asked.
 A more eager and unsolicited Motive Rant is made by Col. Fowler, the General's adjutant, in an effort to justify the actions of the person he mistakenly believes to be the killer — General Campbell.

-- General Campbell helped cover up his daughter's rape in exchange for a promotion; he tries to justify it with protecting the honor of West Point, the base where the rape occurred, but he got another star out of it.
+- Parental Betrayal: Turns out to be the key element.
+General Campbell helped cover up his daughter's rape in exchange for a promotion; he tries to justify it with protecting the honor of West Point, the base where the rape occurred, but he got another star out of it.
 Elizabeth could probably have recovered from the rape, as she was already smiling at her father when he came back from overseas to visit her.
 The betrayal was significantly more traumatic, and destroyed her.